 - 500. Graduate Practicum in Criminal Justice.
 3-9 hrs.
 Prerequisite: Consent of Chair.
 Blends theory and practice in a public or private criminal justice career field.
 It will not count toward course requirements in the degree. - 520.
 Methods of Criminal Justice Research and Planning.
 3 hrs.
 An in depth study of criminal justice planning, evaluation and research. - 526.
 Comparative Criminal Justice Systems.
 3 hrs.
 A study of foreign criminal justice systems with emphasis on how they suggest possible reforms for the American system. - 530.
 Criminal Procedure.
 3 hrs.
 A survey of procedural criminal law.
 Due process, statute of limitation, venue, and double jeopardy are covered. - 531.
 Environmental Law.
 3 hrs.
 A study of environmental law emphasizing regulation, enforcement and detection of unlawful practices damaging to the environment. - 533.
 Evidence, Search, and Seizure.
 3 hrs.
 An examination of laws of evidence and the procedures for obtaining it with special emphasis on application in criminal court. - 535.
 Organization and Management of Criminal Justice.
 3 hrs.
 Principles and theories of management of criminal justice. - 540.
 Police in the United States.
 3 hrs.
 A study of the policies and human issues affecting law enforcement agencies in the United States. - 542.
 Advanced Criminal Investigation.
 3 hrs.
 Specialized areas of investigation such as cybercrimes, interview and interrogation, statement analysis, serial crimes, and terrorism. - 550.
 Administration of Criminal Corrections.
 3 hrs.
 An in-depth study of administration of the correctional systems.
-To include: management, the incarceration process, probation, and parole. - 551.
-Probation, Parole, and Community Corrections.
-3 hrs.
-Course examines probation and parole systems, other alternatives to incarceration, and rehabilitative features available for offenders. - 560.
+To include: management, the incarceration process, probation, and parole. - 560.
 Juvenile Justice Systems.
 3 hrs.
-A study of police in delinquency prevention, investigation of juvenile crime, disposition of offenders, and juvenile courts. - 561.
-Juvenile Corrections.
-3 hrs.
-Course provides the student interested in juvenile corrections with an in-depth perspective of the numerous treatment modalities currently in use. - 563.
-Family Law.
-3 hrs.
-An in depth study of common law and statutory law relating to the family emphasizing legal remedies to violence and its effects on the criminal justice system. - 564.
-Family Violence, Investigation, and Deterrence.
-3 hrs.
-A study of child and spouse abuse within the family emphasizing detection, investigation, and deterrence.
+A study of police in delinquency prevention, investigation of juvenile crime, disposition of offenders, and juvenile courts.